yugabe/MutatorFX/docs/md/MutatorFX.FilterMutator.Core.md

 ##### Summary

 Get the clauses, which will be used to filter the input datasource with a given filter.
-            You can use the shorthand static method [CreateClauses](#M-MutatorFX-FilterMutator-ClauseFilterer`2-CreateClauses 'MutatorFX.FilterMutator.ClauseFilterer`2.CreateClauses') to create a static collection and refer it from here, so that instantiations of the clauses don't happen every time.
+You can use the shorthand static method [CreateClauses](#M-MutatorFX-FilterMutator-ClauseFilterer`2-CreateClauses 'MutatorFX.FilterMutator.ClauseFilterer`2.CreateClauses')to create a static collection and refer it from here, so that instantiations of the clauses don't happen every time.
 Take caution not to create the collection every time this method gets called unless you intend to generate them at runtime, because it can have performance repercussions.

 ##### Returns